Nobel science laureates stress urgency of addressing climate

 Esther Duflo, one of the economics laureates, cautioned that dealing with climate change “will require a change in behavior, particularly in the rich countries” that are heavy consumers of goods and energy.

-While some believe that there is no need to consume less provided consumption is fueled by renewable energy, “it it would be great if that were the case but I don’t think we can count on it necessarily,” Duflo said.
+While some believe that there is no need to consume less provided consumption is fueled by renewable energy, “it would be great if that were the case but I don’t think we can count on it necessarily,” Duflo said.

-M. Stanley Whittingham, who shares the chemistry reward for helping develop lithium-ion batteries, said “to help solve the climate issue, the time is right now, but we have to be pragmatic. … We can’t just turn off all the CO2.”
+M. Stanley Whittingham, who shares the chemistry award for helping develop lithium-ion batteries, said “to help solve the climate issue, the time is right now, but we have to be pragmatic. … We can’t just turn off all the CO2.”

+Canadian-American James Peebles, who gets half of this year’s 9-million-kronor ($948,000) physics prize for studying what happened soon after the Big Bang, later told The Associated Press he is excited about the wave of youthful climate change protesters.

+“I see these people in Princeton, my home town, as they go marching for control of climate.
+It is a wonderful thing.
+I love their enthusiasm, their energy, their devotion to something very worthwhile,” he said.